OrcaTheWhale/The-OrcaClaw/README.md

 The other button activates the laser.
 Please be careful and don't shine it in someone's eyes, it will be harmful.

+Guide:
+Once accepted, a more in depth guide will be posted.
+For now:

+Follow OnShape document for where parts go!
+Almost all of the parts are unique in some way; so it won't be too hard to distinguish parts in assembly.
+The longer M3 thread-forming screws (4 of them) goes from the backplate --> the arm segment connecting to it.
+Everything else uses the majority M3 thread-forming screws listed in the BOM.

 The absolute MESS of a cad(LISTEN.
 THIS THE FIRST TIME I'M ACTUALLY DOING MODELING.
 I DIDN'T REALIZE IT WOULD LOOK THIS UNORGANIZED.
 PLEASE SPARE ME): https://cad.onshape.com/documents/d7ad806e815c1aad37a0e64a/w/e4d9f00fe60cfe8595f9785c/e/b1601408fc0aed2b47a9de74?renderMode=0&uiState=69e82076497156923c10f2e7